Superman in film: Batman vs. Superman: Asylum (2004)

-Superman: Flyby (2004)
+Superman: Man of Steel (2004)

-Turning in his script in July 2002, J. J. Abrams' Superman: Flyby was an origin story that included Krypton besieged by a civil war between Jor-El and his corrupt brother Kata-Zor.
+Turning in his script in July 2002, J. J. Abrams' Superman: Man of Steel, commonly referred to as Superman: Flyby, was an origin story that included Krypton besieged by a civil war between Jor-El and his corrupt brother Kata-Zor.
 Before Kata-Zor sentences Jor-El to prison, Kal-El is launched to Earth to fulfill a prophecy.
 Adopted by Jonathan and Martha Kent, he forms a romance with Lois Lane in the Daily Planet.
-However, Lois is more concerned with exposing Lex Luthor, written as a government agent obsessed with UFO phenomena.
+Lois however is more concerned with exposing Lex Luthor, written as a government agent obsessed with UFO phenomena.
 Clark reveals himself to the world as Superman, bringing Kata-Zor's son, Ty-Zor, and three other Kryptonians to Earth.
 Superman is defeated and killed, and visits Jor-El (who committed suicide on Krypton while in prison) in Kryptonian heaven.
 Resurrected, he returns to Earth and defeats the four Kryptonians.
 The script ends with Superman flying off to Krypton in a spaceship.